LurkAndLoiter/youtube-mpris-fix/README.md

 7. The extension should appear in the extensions list; reload the extension if you make alterations.

+### Firefox

+1. Clone or download this repository.

+2. Navigate to the repositories directory and run the install.sh(see Manual install if you don't trust this.).

+> **TEMPORARY INSTALL**
+>
+> 3. In Firefox, navigate to`about:debugging`
+> 4. Click on `This Firefox` on the left
+> 5. Click the `Load Temporary Add-on...` button
+> 6. Select the `firefoxpkg.zip` inside the `youtube-mpris-fixer` directory
+> 7. The extension will be active until you close Firefox or disable the extension.

+> **PERMANENT INSTALL** *Doesn't work on base Firefox see note 1*
+>
+> 3. In Firefox, navigate to `about:config`
+> 4. Set `xpinstall.signatures.required` to `false`
+> 5. Navigate to `about:addons`
+> 6. Click the settings cog wheel `Tools for all add-ons` in the top right.
+> 7. Click "Install Add-on From File"
+> 8. Select the `firefoxpkg.zip`
+> 9. Click `add` on the pop-up *see note 2 for permissions overview*
+> 10. The extension will be active until you remove or disable it.

+> [!NOTE]
+> The permanent install does not work on base Firefox but will work on Dev Nightly and derivatives like LibreWolf and Zen.
+This is a Mozilla decision and would require submitting the add-on for signing to resolve.
+At the moment, I do not consider it tested or complete thus signing will be postponed.

+> [!NOTE]
+> #### Permissions pop-up
+> - **Exchange messages with programs other than $browser**
+>   - This is regarding using a host script.
+>   - See mpris_helper.json and mpris_helper.sh
+> - **Access browser tabs**
+>   - Tracks tabs for url *youtube.com/*
+>   - See background.js

-## Manual install because who would trust install.sh?
+## Manual install (for users who prefer not to run install.sh)

-There are two files that need to be altered and moved into the browsers `$HOME/.config/YOURCHROMIUMBROWSER/NativeMessagingHosts/` folder:
+You must install two files to the native mesaging host directory for your browser:
+- Chromium-based: `$HOME/.config/YOURCHROMIUMBROWSER/NativeMessagingHosts/`
+- Firefox-based: `$HOME/.YOURFIREFOXBROWSER/native-messaging-hosts/`

+Edit the following files before installing:
 - mpris_helper.json
   - alteration: Change `"path": "blank"` to be `"path": "/root/fullfromroottoscript/pathof/mpris_helper.sh"`
 - mpris_helper.sh
   - alteration: Change `browser=blank` to `browser=BrowserplayerctlNAME`
-  - for the playerctl name exclude any `.instance12345` you just want `brave`, `chromium`, etc
+  - for the playerctl name exclude any `.instance12345` just use `brave`, `chromium`, etc
   - **DO NOT** quote the BrowserplayerctlName do not use `browser="chromium"` or `browser='chromium'` just write `browser=chromium`

+ ---

+## FAQ

+### What is in firefoxpkg.zip?
+- Firefox compliant manifest.json
+  - service_worker → scripts
+  - add browser specific section to declare app id.
+- Firefox compliant background.json
+  - chrome.* → browser.*
+- MIT License copy

-## How does it work?
+### How does it work?

 - install.sh see manual install; this is roughly what the script attempts to accomplish
 - background.js monitors tabs for `youtube.com` if one exists, it sends a start message to our native host.
 When all Youtube tabs are closed or when the browser is suspended, it will send a stop message to our native host.
-- mpris_helper (native host) receives messages start and stops.
+- mpris_helper (native host) receives message start and stop.
-  - The start will begin to follow the browsers MPRIS bus for status updates (playing,paused,stopped).
+  - The start will begin to follow the browser's MPRIS bus for status updates (playing, paused, stopped).
 Anytime the status becomes "Playing" it'll trigger a MPRIS negative seek, which will either move playback to 0 or move playback -5 seconds from the current real position.
 This seek forces the SPA to update MPRIS.
   - The stop will stop the native host.